Here is a list of 5 islands near Koh Samui for the beach lovers:

 Things to do: There's isn't much to do on Koh Taen, apart from taking in all the natural beauty and sitting back to relax.
-It is the perfect spot if you wish to detox from the hectic Thai nightlife.
+It is the perfect place to head to if you wish to detox from the hectic Thai nightlife.
 The east side of the island has a long, more or less empty beach, while the south side has a vibrant coral reef where you can go snorkelling.
 On the west, there is a scenic walking path through a mangrove forest.

-Koh Tao is the number one scuba diving destination in Thailand.
+Koh Tao is the number one scuba diving destination in Thailand and is not only one of the most widely visited islands near Koh Samui, but all of Thailand as well.
 Commonly known as Turtle Island, the entire island is surrounded by gorgeous white sand beaches and colourful coral reefs.
 It is located to the north of Koh Samui.

 How to get there: A ferry service operated by the company, Songserm, connects Koh Samui to Koh Tao.
 It departs at 11:30 and takes two and a half hours to reach.
 A round trip costs around THB 1000.